najmasultani/Machine-Learning-Projects/Custom Optimization and Multiclass Logistic Regression from Scratch/README.md

 ```bash
 pip install -r requirements.txt
 ```

-## 📚 Learning Outcomes
-- Built a mini-version of PyTorch’s optimizer and model training pipeline
-- Understood the strengths and weaknesses of SGD, Momentum, and Adam
-- Gained hands-on experience implementing multiclass classification using only NumPy

 ## 📝 Author
-Developed by Najma Sultani
-Course: ECE421 – Introduction to Machine Learning
-Institution: University of Toronto (Fall 2024)
+Developed as a part of ECE421 – Introduction to Machine Learning at the University of Toronto (Fall 2024)